commodityvectors/circus/docs/source/for-devs/writing-hooks.rst

     def after_spawn(watcher, arbiter, hook_name, pid, **kwargs):
         ...
-        # If you don't return True, circus will kill the process
+        # If you don't return True, cvec_circus will kill the process
         return True

 Where **pid** is the PID of the corresponding process.